 To be covered by the Øresund Agreement, you must work in Sweden for at least 50 % of your working days in each 3-month period.
 The remaining working days can be spent working from home in Denmark or on temporary business trips.
 Also, you should not be working for your employer's permanent establishment in Denmark.

 When you calculate a 3-month period vacation and sick days are counted as working days in Sweden.
 Public holidays are not counted as working days.
-Part os a work day in Sweden is counted as a full day in Sweden.
+Part of a working day in Sweden is counted as a full day in Sweden.

 You can use the Danish Tax Agency's Excel-tool to see if you are covered by the Øresund Agreement during the year.